MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-sa-get-started.md

     8. In the **Value** field, select **CCSIDSecret** or **PCSIDSecret**, depending on your place in the onboarding process.

 19. Repeat steps 13 through 17 for the **Project invoice** and **Retail simplified invoice** feature setup.
-19. Complete, publish, and deploy the **Saudi Arabian electronic invoice (SA)** feature to the service environment.
+19. Complete, publish, and deploy the **Saudi Arabian Zatca submission (SA)** feature to the service environment.
 For more information, see [Deploy the Electronic invoicing feature to Service environment](e-invoicing-get-started.md#deploy-the-electronic-invoicing-feature-to-service-environment).
-20. Deploy the **Saudi Arabian electronic invoice (SA)** feature to the connected application.
+20. Deploy the **Saudi Arabian Zatca submission (SA)** feature to the connected application.
 For more information, see [Deploy the Electronic invoicing feature to Connected application](e-invoicing-get-started.md#deploy-the-electronic-invoicing-feature-to-connected-application).

 ## Finance configuration